Two methods for near field to near/far field transformation with arbitrary near field geometry

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Taaghol, Ardalan, "Two methods for near field to near/far field transformation with arbitrary near field geometry" (1994).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 272.
+272.